Pernell Roberts: Final roles

 In 1980, Roberts reunited with his former Bonanza co-star Lorne Greene, for two episodes of Vega$.

 In 1988, Roberts co-starred with Milla Jovovich in the TV movie The Night Train to Kathmandu.

 He guest-starred as Hezekiah Horn in the powerful Young Riders episode, "Requiem for a Hero", for which he won a Western Heritage Award in 1991.

 In interviews, Roberts had described television as a "director's and film cutter's medium," but he himself was described as a "born television actor ... low key."

 He narrated documentaries, including the National Geographic episode, "Alaska, The Great Land" in 1965, "In the Realm of the Alligator" in 1986, the TV special Code One about the work of paramedics in 1989, and "The Mountain Men" episode of the History Channel, 1999.

 From 1991 to 1993, in his last venture into series television, Roberts lent his distinctive voice to host and narrate the TV anthology series, FBI: The Untold Stories.
 He made his last TV appearance in 1997 on an episode of Diagnosis: Murder, updating a Mannix character he had portrayed decades before.

 In his later life, and after the death of all of his former Bonanza co-stars, Roberts "jokingly referred to himself as, 'Pernell, the last one, Roberts.'"
 He read Bonanza Gold Magazine, which was like looking at an old family album, he said, and watched reruns of Bonanza when he wanted to see old friends.

+Activism

+Roberts was publicly involved in the civil rights movement while starring in Bonanza.
+In 1963 he joined Congress of Racial Equality pickets against an all-white housing development in Torrance, California, carrying a placard calling for fair housing.
+In March 1965 he and his wife Judith took part in the third of the Selma to Montgomery marches in Alabama, walking alongside Martin Luther King Jr.

+On the set of Bonanza, Roberts objected to the series' all-white crews and guest casts, and he pressed NBC not to hire white actors to portray non-white characters.
+According to a statement released by his family after his death, his protests on the set found some support, though never enough to satisfy him.
+His criticism of the show's lack of minority actors was among the reasons cited for his departure after the 1964–65 season.
+The family statement described him as having spent much of his adult life pursuing equality for all.